What are hotel bidding sites?

 Blind booking

 Many hotel bidding sites offer ‘blind booking’, which offers users the biggest discounts – up to 60% off.
 The catch: they don’t learn the name and address of the hotel until after they’ve paid.
+The Pricebreakers feature on Priceline is perhaps the most famous example.
 Blind booking is useful for hoteliers who find themselves really struggling to fill rooms.

 Auctions